fumito-suzuki/Fixed-Field-Theory/docs/v1.2.5/FFT-v1.2.5.md

 presents the remaining open problems that must be addressed for FFT to reach
 full mathematical and empirical maturity.

+**Reading Notice.**
+This section should be read only after consulting **`appendices/README.md`**.

+The appendix guide clarifies how the open problems listed here are already supported by partial constructions and geometric mechanisms developed throughout the Z-series appendices.

 FFT proposes that **all layers of reality**—from microscopic quantum behavior
 to cosmological expansion and conscious perception—arise from the same
 generative interaction: